 "On average, we achieved a reduction in electricity consumption of 80% and 25% in gas, which is very positive"

 Vanda Martins, General Director of Fundación EDP España

 Since 2015, "this initiative has supported more than 330 families and 69 institutions, to which it has allocated a total of about 780.500 euros, which has joined the voluntary force of 130 EDP employees, thus benefiting more than 70,000 people", says Vanda Martins from Fundación EDP España.

 Already in 2021, Fundación EDP [Spain] signed a protocol with Cáritas Spain and EDP Comercial Spain, within the Solidary Energy frame.

-Caritas contracted EDP Comercial's solar installation, in service mode (monthly installments), benefiting from the savings provided.
+Caritas contracted EDP Comercial's solar installation, in service mode (monthly instalments), benefiting from the savings provided.
 These savings are always higher than the bills they pay, so there is always a net saving from the start.
 In addition, Fundación EDP [Spain] assumes the first 12 bills.

 Basically, it is to contribute on improving the quality of life of the most vulnerable inhabitants of areas where EDP develops its activity, by supporting sustainable projects that contribute to improving the environment, reducing inequalities and moving towards a more equitable, socially responsible society.

 At the same time, in order to promote energy efficiency and access to energy, Fundación EDP has been supporting several initiatives through EDP Solidária.
 "This is a program that aims to contribute to the improvement of people's quality of life, especially in regions where EDP develops its intervention, supporting projects promoted by non-profit organizations," explains Vanda Martins.